cmeraki/vit.triton/posts/PART2.md

 4. Addition
 5. Concatenation

 You can then wrap these kernels in the PyTorch module and load weights from HF to compare your implementation with other PyTorch/TF native implementations.
 If this sounds interesting, this is exactly what we did too.
 We implemented most of the operations used in Vision Transformer (including patching and addition operations) in Triton and used HF weights to run a forward pass.
-You can look at the code [here](https://github.com/cmeraki/vit.triton) and maybe implement your own favorite model too using custom kernels!
+You can look at the code [here](https://github.com/cmeraki/vit.triton) and maybe implement your favorite model too using custom kernels!